-GateKeeper is an optional web-based application that allows Alvarado optical turnstiles installed to be controlled from multiple devices including desktops, tablets, mobile devices, and integrated touch screens.
+GateKeeper is an optional desktop application that allows Alvarado optical turnstiles to be controlled from a single PC.
 GateKeeper allows the control and scheduling of most day-to-day operating functions including designating a turnstile as entry or exit only, opening or closing a turnstile, and allowing single passage overrides for guests or personnel that have forgotten their access card.
 The application also includes various other functions.
-These functions include an emergency "open all turnstiles" capability that is in addition to the emergency override / fire alarm capabilities of the SU5000.
-The application has tiered login levels with three levels of security (Operator, Supervisor, and Administrator).
+These functions include an emergency "open all turnstiles" capability that is in addition to the emergency override / fire alarm capabilities of the SU3000.
+The application has tiered login levels with three levels of security (operator, supervisor, and administrator).